GabrieleGhisleni/EnergyProject/README.md

 ```

 #### Transfer service
 **We also provide a service that can be used to create the correct tables inside your fresh database!
-It is highly
+Doing so or at least transferring the tables of the database is highly
-recommended to do so or at least transfer the tables of the database.** Specifying the argument --partially_populate
+recommended.** Specifying the argument --partially_populate
 a part of the data we collected will be transferred to you (also recommended).

 We decided to keep these services in a different file [extra-service.yml].